 About the production

-Our Land is the Sea grew out of a seven-year ongoing collaboration between Bajau community members Andar and Saipa—who are featured in the film—socially engaged scholar Kelli Swazey, and filmmaker Matt Colaciello.
-The footage in the documentary was filmed during four multiple-week trips to Wakatobi by the filmmakers in 2018 and 2016.
-The film was edited in Jogjakarta.
+Our Land is the Sea grew out of a long-term collaboration between Bajau community members Andar and Saipa—who are featured in the film—anthropologist Kelli Swazey, and digital storyteller Matt Colaciello.
+The footage in the documentary was filmed during four multiple-week trips to Southeast Sulawesi by the filmmakers in 2018 and 2016.
+The film was edited in Yogyakarta.

 Kelli Swazey speaks about the film at TEDx Ubud

 The Bajau community featured in Our Land is the Sea demonstrates how we can't protect biodiversity without protecting cultural diversity.
 As Dr. Kelli Swazey explains in this talk, the Bajau are grappling with the impacts of coral reef extinction, environmental degradation, and discrimination.

 Afiff, Suraya, and Celia Lowe.
 "Claiming Indigenous Community: Political Discourse and Natural Resource Rights in Indonesia."
 Alternatives: Global, Local, Political 32, no. 1 (2007): 73-97.